Quark-hadron phase transition in a chameleon Brans-Dicke model of brane gravity: Acknowledgement

 The work of Kh.
-Saaidi have been supported financially by University of Kurdistan, Sanandaj, Iran, and he would like thank to the University of Kurdistan for supporting him in sabbatical period.
+Saaidi has been supported financially by the University of Kurdistan, Sanandaj, Iran, and he would like thank to the University of Kurdistan for supporting him in his sabbatical period.
+The work of B. Ratra was supported by DOE grant DEFG030-99EP41093 and NSF grant AST-1109275.